ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 #### Persistent Homology

 **Persistent Homology** is a tool for finding structural patterns in the data that are robust, i.e., they don't disappear when the data is slightly perturbed by noise or by resampling.
-It does so using a *filtration*: a sequence of connected shapes obtained by gradually linking nearby data points.
+It does so using a *filtration* (see Figure below): a sequence of connected shapes obtained by gradually linking nearby data points.
 By sweeping through this sequence, some structural patterns will appear, stick around, and disappear.
 Those that persist across a wide range of the sequence are the robust features we care about.